jdjakub/papers/prog-2022/prog22-manuscript.md

 As a programming system, HyperCard is interesting for a couple of reasons.
 It effectively combines visual and textual notation.
 Programs appear the same way during editing as they do during execution.
 Most notably, HyperCard supports gradual progression from the "user" role to "developer": a user may first use stacks, then go on to edit the visual aspects or choose pre-defined logic until, eventually, they learn to program in HyperTalk.

 # Technical Dimensions Catalogue
 Here, we present our proposed technical dimensions in great detail.
 Please note that our intention is to provide a *reference* to be looked up and *used* as needed, not something that should be read from start to finish.
 Therefore, we recommend skimming through this for anything particularly interesting before proceeding to Section\ \ref{evaluation}.
 There, we will reference several dimensions in the context of a specific example, at which point it may be helpful to come back for more detail.
-For a quick overview, we include a concise reference sheet on the next page, though it may make more sense after reading the relevant sections.
+For a quick overview, we include summary tables\ \ref{tab:summary},\ \ref{tab:summary2}, and\ \ref{tab:summary3}, though they may make more sense after reading the relevant sections.

 We present the dimensions grouped under *clusters*.
 These may be regarded as "topics of interest" or "areas of inquiry" when studying a given system, grouping together related dimensions against which to measure it.